-Within the draft of the ANSI-TIA568.2-D standard is a new link model named Modular Plug Terminated Link.
+Within the ANSI-TIA568.2-D standard is a new link model named Modular Plug Terminated Link.
 Previously, the TIA-568-C.2 required that horizontal cable be terminated on a telecommunications outlet to provide flexible access to the user, however in certain limited cases there may be a need to terminate horizontal cables with a plug that is directly plugged into a device.

 For most installations, either testing using the Permanent Link model to test from patch panel to faceplate, or to test the whole Channel is the correct approach.
 But in those cases where you are installing a far end device, such as an access point or a camera, where it is impractical to install a faceplate, this link model is an option.